“God is cruel. Sometimes he makes you live.”

 This one deserves no introduction because it’s King Magnus Opus and it has all of his signature styles from beautiful writing, vivid creepy imagery, dark twisted character and just thrilling.
 Would highly recommend this 🙂

-This one that not a lot of people talk about I loved it…The narrative is told from the first person by Dolores who is accused of killing her husband and she tells the police how it went down.
-She is one of the best characters I have ever read, her voice is strong and it sets a dark tone throughout the whole book.
+This one that not a lot of people talk about I loved it…The narrative is told from the first person by Dolores, who is accused of killing her husband and she tells the police how it went down.
+She is one of the most complex characters in the King universe, her voice is strong and it sets a dark tone throughout the whole book.
 With tonnes of surprises, it will leave you shocked.
 Plus it one of the shorter books with the hardcover being 200pgs.
 Plus it feels like watching an episode of True Crime.

 P.S.
 The film adaptation stars Kathy Bates it’s one of the best 🙂

-This is one is probably one that isn’t for the faint-hearted but to those that feel like they can challenge their mental state because king manages to put the main character and the reader into one horrifying experience that will open a can of worms & live you utterly terrified.
+This is one is probably one that isn’t for the faint-hearted but to those that feel like they can challenge their mental state, be my guest… King manages to put the main character and the reader into one horrifying experience that will open a can of worms & live you utterly terrified.

 The story is pretty simple in plot but it offers upon layers and layers of horrific imagery and character study & warning on trigger topics such as abuse, rape, violent scenes. read the synopsis and see if you dare attempt it.
 FULL REVIEW HERE.
 It is criminally underrated!!

 P.S.
 Companion to Dolores Claiborne

 P.S.S.
 The Netflix film adaptation is set to premiere on 2017